Aging of South Korea: Expanding conditions that can improve the quality of life of the elderly

 To improve the quality of life of the elderly, they will expand the conditions to improve the quality of life for the elderly.
 This includes efforts to create a safe living environment.
 Specifically, the process includes vitalizing the health mileage system, strengthening chronic disease management, expanding comprehensive nursing care and nursing services, strengthening long-term care insurance system quality management, and reinforcing hospice palliative care services.
 They will support the health of the elderly by supporting them.
 The company plans to support active retirement by expanding social participation opportunities such as developing leisure culture tailored to the elderly and expanding participation in volunteer support.
 They will create a safe living environment by expanding rental housing for the elderly, mandatory safety training for senior drivers, and reducing traffic accidents for elderly pedestrians through the establishment of elderly protection zones.

+The combination of South Korea’s rapid aging population and the slowing economy has left many children unable to care for their aging parents.
+This has left many elderly people in South Korea living alone and supporting themselves with little financial means.
+Research from 2006 to 2016 showed that elderly people who live with family have overall greater life satisfaction than those who live alone (Roh & Weon, 2022).
+Those elderly who lived alone reported higher levels of poverty and thoughts of suicide (Roh & Weon, 2022).

+The impact that living arrangements have on the elderly were measured by an individual’s overall thoughts and impressions on their health conditions, living conditions, social network, and their overall environment (Roh & Weon, 2022).
+Researchers named Shin and Sok used a 20-question survey created by Yun which asked elderly participants about their emotions and life experiences.
+Results found that those living with family members were less likely to consider suicide, develop depression, and experience deteriorating health conditions (Roh & Weon, 2022).

+This shows one way the lives of elderly people in South Korean can be improved by living with friends and family instead of by themselves.
+Not everyone has the means to live with relatives or close friends.
+In this case, several studies reported that elderly who live alone but who partake in regular physical activity and social relationships have higher overall life satisfaction (Roh & Weon, 2022).